There is no language instinct

 University of Sussex

-Steven Pinker’s The Language Instinct has persuaded many readers that much of the complex structure of human language is encoded in the human genetic inheritance.
-I systematically analyse Pinker’s arguments.
-Some were first developed 30 to 40 years ago by Noam Chomsky and others; other arguments are new with Pinker.
-But all of them fail: they are based on false premisses, or they embody logical fallacies.
+Steven Pinker’s The Language Instinct persuaded many readers that much of the complex structure of human language is encoded in the human genetic inheritance.
+I systematically analyse this body of argument.
+Some lines of argument were first developed 40 to 50 years ago by Noam Chomsky and others; other arguments were original with Pinker; and in the 21st century Chomsky has developed his ideas further.
+But all the arguments fail.
+They are based on false premisses, or they embody logical fallacies (or both).
 There is no reason to doubt that languages are wholly learned cultural creations.

 Pinker’s arguments are empirical – they are based on observational evidence.
 He must therefore concede that a contrary view is equally logically admissible.
 (If Pinker’s linguistic nativism were a logical necessity, observational evidence would be irrelevant.)
 I shall argue that languages are purely cultural artefacts.

 I shall identify each strand of argument which Pinker either states explicitly or draws on through allusions to earlier literature, and show that in each instance the argument is based on false premisses, or logically self-refuting (or both).